openbaton/docs/docs/ns-descriptor.md

 | target 						| The name of the VirtualNetworkFunctionDescriptor that requires one or more parameters	(see [VNFManager Generic][vnfm-generic] and [VNF Parameters][vnf-parameters])|
 | parameters					| The name of the parameters that the *target* requires     	|

+It is possible to let the Orchestrator to calculate dependencies automatically by providing some parameters in the VNF Descriptor part.
+Please check the [VNF Descriptor page](vnf-descriptor)

 <!---
 References